awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 #### Other Testing
 * [NaughtyKeyboard ★584 ⏳2Y](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 This is a keyboard to help you test your app from your iOS device.
-* [PonyDebugger ★5484](https://github.com/square/PonyDebugger) - Remote network and data debugging for your native iOS app using Chrome Developer Tools
 * [Fakery ★771](https://github.com/vadymmarkov/Fakery) - Swift fake data generator. :large_orange_diamond:
 * [DVR ★508](https://github.com/venmo/DVR) - Network testing for Swift :large_orange_diamond:
 * [Cuckoo ★630](https://github.com/Brightify/Cuckoo) - First boilerplate-free mocking framework for Swift :large_orange_diamond: